kwai/blaze/README.md

 <p align="center"><img src="./dev/auron-logo.png" /></p>

-The Auron accelerator for Apache Spark leverages native vectorized execution to accelerate query processing.
-It combines the power of the [Apache DataFusion](https://arrow.apache.org/datafusion/) library and the scale of the Spark distributed computing framework.
+The Auron accelerator for big data engine (e.g., Spark, Flink) leverages native vectorized execution to accelerate query processing.
+It combines the power of the [Apache DataFusion](https://arrow.apache.org/datafusion/) library and the scale of the distributed computing framework.

-Auron takes a fully optimized physical plan from Spark, mapping it into DataFusion's execution plan, and performs native plan computation in Spark executors.
+Auron takes a fully optimized physical plan from distrbuted computing framework, mapping it into DataFusion's execution plan, and performs native plan computation.

-Auron is composed of the following high-level components:

-- **Spark Extension**: hooks the whole accelerator into Spark execution lifetime.
-- **Spark Shims**: specialized codes for different versions of spark.
-- **Native Engine**: implements the native engine in rust, including:
-  - ExecutionPlan protobuf specification
-  - JNI gateway
-  - Customized operators, expressions, functions
+The key Key capabilities of Auron include:

+- **Native execution**:  Implemented in Rust, eliminating JVM overhead and enabling predictable performance.
+- **Vectorized computation**: Built on Apache Arrow's columnar format, fully leveraging SIMD instructions for batch processing.
+- **Pluggable architecture:**: Seamlessly integrates with Apache Spark while designed for future extensibility to other engines.
+- **Production-hardened optimizations:** Multi-level memory management, compacted shuffle formats, and adaptive execution strategies developed through large-scale deployment.

 Based on the inherent well-defined extensibility of DataFusion, Auron can be easily extended to support: